This post may contain affiliate links. See my disclosure for more information.

 The Gift of Homemaking

 Don’t let them fool you, there is joy to be found at home.
 If you listen to the people who don’t know that, you’ll be thinking that being at home, and the chores to be done there, are demeaning, demanding and disgusting.
-If you read magazines, they’ll tell you all about how to do this and that, they’ll give you lists of “the best 10 holidays …” and tell you 20 different ways to serve a chicken leg, but they never write about the satisfaction of homemaking, or the joy to be found by making your home a safe and cozy haven for all who live there. (source)
+If you read magazines, they’ll tell you all about how to do this and that, they’ll give you lists of “the best 10 holidays …” and tell you 20 different ways to serve a chicken leg, but they never write about the satisfaction of homemaking, or the joy to be found by making your home a safe and cozy haven for all who live there. (link)

 These easy cookies are a staple at my house, and on road trips and lunch boxes…they travel wonderfully!
-The recipe makes such a large batch, that I usually make half and freeze the rest of the dough for another day.

 You really must try them!